 When are the graduate courses offered?

 We offer graduate courses during the fall and spring semesters.
 Some courses are offered during the winter and summer.
-Classes are offered in the daytime, as well as the late afternoon and evening, though courses are offered during the winter and summer.
+Classes are offered in the daytime, as well as the late afternoon and evening.

 If I currently hold a master’s degree, do I still need to submit GRE scores?

-No, applicants who possess a graduate degree have the GRE requirement waived by Montclair State.
-(Note: this does NOT apply to PhD applicants)
+No, applicants who possess a master’s degree can have the GRE requirement waived by Montclair State (note: this does NOT apply to PhD applicants).